-N. H. Maerz et al., "Concrete Roughness Characterization Using Laser Profilometry for Fiber-reinforced Polymer Sheet Application," Transportation Research Record: Journal of the Transportation Research Board, Transportation Research Board, Jan 2001.
+N. H. Maerz et al., "Concrete Roughness Characterization using Laser Profilometry for Fiber-Reinforced Polymer Sheet Application," Transportation Research Record, no. 1775, pp. 132-139, Transportation Research Board, Jan 2001.

 Geosciences and Geological and Petroleum Engineering

 Civil, Architectural and Environmental Engineering

 Characterization; Fiber reinforced plastics; Laser applications; Organic polymers; Plastics applications; Profilometry; Roughness measurement; Strength of materials; Substrates; Surface roughness; Concrete roughness characterization; Fiber reinforced polymer sheet application; Laser profilometry

 © 2001 Transportation Research Board, All rights reserved.